choudharyRahul22/angularjs/README.md

 Watchers and Digest Loop:
 -------------------------
+In javascript when ever any event happens on DOM then that event will go inside javascript event queue as js is single threaded so first the current execution context (current running code) of js will be finished after that event from event loop will be performed.

-Angularjs is adding eventlisten rs for us and extends the javascript event loop to listen to the events.
+Angularjs is adding eventlistenrs for us and extends the javascript event loop to listen these events.

 Javascript Event Loop + Angularjs Context(Watchers and Digest cycle)